The Health Effects of Flickering Light

 Since there are not yet any medical studies correlating LED flicker or screen flicker with health effects and no sign that such studies are coming soon, in 2023, I purchased a professional flicker meter and other tools to measure light and screen flicker for lights and screens in my own environment, correlating them with any health effects (Testing LEDs and Screens).
 I learned that for me, even extremely low flicker can trigger concussion-like symptoms and none of the typical LED bulbs I tried were actually flicker free, even the very rare LED bulbs that didn't trigger,my symptoms.
 The flicker story for me is more complex than just higher flicker causing worse health effects.
 The data suggest that the exact pattern of the flicker is important for me in determining whether symptoms occur and the form that they take.
 Color-to-color flicker seems to be especially harmful for me and is found in many apparently white LED lights as well as on screens.
 Incandescent light's lack of color-to-color flicker might be one reason why I and others can tolerate incandescent flicker much better than LED flicker.

 I strongly advocate for completely flicker-free LED lights because I believe they are both healthier than other artificial lights, and the energy-savings of LEDs is good for the environment.
 My measurements of the flicker of typical LED light bulbs suggest that we may need to develop better engineering strategies to eliminate flicker well enough in light bulbs on AC power to adequately protect people.
-I also urge the lighting and computer industries, engineers, scientists, medical professionals, politicians, and individuals to take action to begin to protect people sensitive to light flicker from being exposed to flicker in public places, in residences, in education, in workplaces, or on screens.
+I also urge the lighting and computer industries, engineers, scientists, medical professionals, politicians, and individuals to take action to begin to protect people sensitive to light flicker from being exposed to flicker in public places, in residences, in education, in healthcare facilities, in workplaces, or on screens.
 Analyses have shown that there is no difference in the retail cost of LED lights that are completely flicker-free compared to those that flicker (Wilkins, 2021), although now after my testing, I don't have evidence that flicker-free bulbs actually exist yet.
 By continuing to allow the manufacture and installation of flickering LED lights, there is a human cost in terms of the health and cognitive function of a segment of the population and a growing future monetary cost of replacing flickering LED lights with completely flicker-free LED lights once the health effects of LED flicker are widely recognized.
 I advocate for making this shift from flickering LEDs to completely flicker-free LEDs now.

-If you are fortunate enough to be in the majority of people who are relatively insensitive to light flicker, I ask you to please consider the experiences of people sensitive to light flicker with an open mind.
+If you are fortunate enough to be among the people who are still relatively insensitive to light flicker, I ask you to please consider the experiences of people sensitive to light flicker with an open mind.
 I was personally surprised to learn that the pain or disorientation that I can experience from light flicker, often immediately and without warning, isn't everyone's universal experience, as it feels like such a fundamental physiological response to me, like the pain felt in the instant of touching a hot stove is a nearly-universal physiological response.
 Please be open to the possibility that different people experience light flicker quite differently.

 Jennifer Hackett, PhD